 Here are some of the variations to consider:

 - Diamonds can be square or round and are typically flat on one side and a diamond shape on the other side.

-- Kits can come with diamonds of all one size. or other kits that include some smaller jewels and some larger ones.
+- Kits can come with diamonds of all one size or other kits that include some smaller jewels and some larger ones.

 - Kits can be labeled as 3D or 5D which has to do with how many sides each jewel has.
 5D has more sides and so will give a nicer shimmer effect.

 - Some kits have a pre-printed design and you add jewels here and there to brighten the effect.
 These are easier, faster, and would be easier for children and are often labeled as “partial drill.”
-Here is an example of a partial drill.

 - Other kits are a mosaic and you will be covering the entire canvas with diamonds.
 These are full coverage diamond painting kits with extra detail.
 These are more time-consuming and are labeled as “full drill”.
-Here is an example of a full drill design.

 - Kits come in a variety of sized canvases and from different brands.
 I’ve used a number of different brands and had good results with each.
 The current design I’m working on is 30 cm x 30 cm.